 Most of the fishing is in the Fiordland and Southland regions, though you can travel further afield if required.
 There are over forty rivers and streams within 1 hour 30 minutes travel of Te Anau.
 They vary from small spring fed streams to moderate sized rivers.
 These waters are all managed as a wild fishery.
 The mountains of Fiordland are clothed in rich rain forest and here true wilderness fishing is as good as it gets.
 During settled weather, the rivers run clear, and large brown and rainbow trout can be seen cruising in deep pools.
 Away from the mountains and forest, the rivers flow across farm land with an ever changing landscape.
 Access along the river banks is some what easier than in the mountains and good stocks of both brown and rainbow trout abound.

 Enjoy a guided day excursion from Te Anau to Key Summit on the renowned Routeburn Track.
 Begin the journey with a spectacular scenic drive along the Milford Road to the Divide Shelter which is the starting point for the guided walk to Key Summit.
 There are opportunities for short nature walks and photo stops along the way.
 Departing from the shelter, the walk ascends through lush, temperate rainforest on a well maintained track.
 The steady climb takes approximately 2 hours at a leisurely pace.
 A maximum of 12 walkers with a Trips and Tramps guide provides an excellent opportunity to learn about the natural and human heritage of Fiordland.
 Gaining an elevation of 400 metres, you'll emerge from the forest into the alpine environment, with panoramic views of high snowy peaks, alpine lakes, and deep bush clad valleys.
-On a fine day you'll enjoy lunch (not included) on the summit amidst the alpine tarns, and in unfavourable conditions in the shelter of a nearby tramping hut.
+On a fine day you'll enjoy lunch on the summit amidst the alpine tarns, and in unfavourable conditions in the shelter of a nearby tramping hut.
 After lunch steps are retraced to the Divide Shelter before returning to Te Anau by coach.
 Hot drinks and energy snacks are included and will be carried by the guide.
 A medium level of fitness is required to enjoy this walk.

 Fly north over Lake Te Anau to discover the northern parts of Fiordland National Park including the iconic Milford Sound, with its Sutherland Falls, Mitre Peak, and towering ice capped mountains.
 Your return journey will take you along the Murchison Mountains, a special conservation area paramount in the management of the endangered flightless Takahe.
 Continue your scenic flight above and beyond Milford Sound into the heart of Fiordland's biggest mountains.
 Glacier landing included.